omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Item view with apply changes option](../sites/sitesfiles/sitepg_applyitem.png)

-The Media block has options for the display of the media:

-- Thumbnail type: choose from large, medium, and square.
-- Thumbnail alignment: relative to page.
-Choose from left and right.
-- Show attachment title: Choose whether the media should have a caption of the item title, file name, or no title displayed at all.

-*Layout note:* If you want media to appear beside a block of text, place a media block *above* an HTML block and select a smaller thumbnail size.
-In the example below, the media has a thumbnail type of "medium", alignment "right, and attachment title of the "item title":
+*Layout note:* If you want media to appear beside a block of text, place a media block *above* an HTML block, select a smaller thumbnail size, and choose either float left or right for alignment.
+In the example below, the media has a thumbnail type of "medium", alignment "float right," and attachment title of the "item title":

 ![A block of lorem ipsum text with a right-aligned small image embedded at the top of the paragraph](../sites/sitesfiles/sitepg_mediaalign.png)

 Placing a media block *after* an HTML block will cause the media to appear below the end of the HTML paragraphs.

 ### Browse Preview
 Allows you to add a block of items on a site page.

 In order to create a Browse Preview block, you'll first need to perform a search on your Omeka S installation for the items you want to include.
 You can use the general search on the left hand navigation or, if you want to show all items in an item set, use the Advanced Search from Items browse.
 NB: if you leave the search options blank, the browse preview will load all items in your site's item pool.